dotnet/intro-to-dotnet-web-dev/1-welcome/how-to-install-vs.md

 1. Done ✔️

 ## Want more help?
-If you want more detailed installation instructions, check out the Microsof Documentation.
+If you want more detailed installation instructions, check out the Microsoft Documentation.
 * If you're on Windows, go to [Install Visual Studio](https://docs.microsoft.com/visualstudio/install/install-visual-studio?view=vs-2022)
 * If you're on Mac, go to [Install Visual Studio for Mac](https://docs.microsoft.com/visualstudio/mac/installation?view=vsmac-2019)